 Cost of Living in Brazil

 Expats might be surprised to learn that the cost of living in Brazil is relatively high.
 The dream of lying on a beach sipping water from a coconut without a care in the world is quickly replaced by the reality of high prices.
-Three of Brazil’s cities - Rio de Janeiro, São Paulo, and Brasilia - have the dubious honour of making it onto Mercer’s 2012 list of the 50 most expensive cities in the world.
 Expats will find it less expensive to live in rural areas than in the cities, but some costs will still be high and access to goods and services will be limited.

 Expenses vary widely across categories.
-In general, accommodation, transportation and manufactured goods are expensive; food costs are variable based on whether you’re eating out or cooking yourself, and services are relatively inexpensive because labour costs are low.
-The average monthly salary in Brazil is the equivalent of about USD 680, but the extremes between rich and poor are dramatic: an average worker in the bottom 10 percent makes USD 77 per month while one in the top 10 percent makes USD 3,019.
+In general, accommodation, transportation and manufactured goods are expensive; food costs are variable based on whether one eats out or cooks at home, and services are relatively inexpensive because labour costs are low.

 Cost of accommodation in Brazil

-Rental accommodations are expensive and will likely be an expat’s biggest expense.
+Rental accommodation is expensive and will likely be an expat’s biggest expense.
 Expats on assignment from international companies may have a housing allowance to help offset the high cost.
-Average monthly rent for a three-bedroom apartment in central, upscale locations are as follows for some of Brazil’s largest cities:

-You can spend less by living in a less central location, although you may find that your transportation costs increase as a result.
+Expats can spend less by living in a less central location, although they may find that transportation costs increase as a result.

 Cost of food and drink in Brazil